Mariah Carey: The Diva’s Most Outrageous Beauty Advice

 “90 percent of losing weight is my diet…Today, my workout routine is more about getting and staying toned,” she has said.
 “And for me, that means either taking hour-long walks a few times a week or jumping in the pool three or four days a week to do 45 minutes of aquatic exercises.”

 Surprisingly enough, as was stated previously, Mariah is of the belief that less makeup is also more and that mascara is completely unnecessary when it comes to a daily routine of application of minimal makeup.
 The light application technique mainly has to do with Carey’s objection to having to remove a ton of makeup, which is why she stops any mascara application from happening when makeup artists beautify her.
-It’s clear that Carey prefers the false- lash option.
+It’s clear that Carey prefers the false-lash option.

 “I hate mascara.
 I never wear it.
 Whenever a makeup artist tries to put it on me, I throw a fit…if you’re not wearing a lot of makeup, you don’t have to take a lot of it off.
 So, my goal is to wear the least amount of makeup possible so I don’t have to steam my face and take it all off.”